The Artists' Press guide to green living

 Since 2006 we have been heavily involved in protesting against pollution from the Sonae Novobord plant in Rocky Drift (6kms from us) who produce MDF, chipboard and melamine.
 We have been successful in getting them to start looking at complying with environmental legislation but the battle is far from over.
 Bit like trying to stop the fat boys running the school tuckshop.
 We have organised protests, print and radio media attention, meetings with relevant governments departments, contacts with South African and European communities fighting the same company for the same reasons and even managed to get the European Investment Bank (who lend Sonae money) to come out from Brussels to listen to our concerns (they have listened and are taking action).

-Kids school: In 2008 we managed to get the children's school to set up an environmental committee wich falls under the Parents Association and we are drew up an Environmental Management Plan for the school.
-Schools are slow moving places though and exrtreemly conservative, so load up on patience before you start!
+KIDS SCHOOL: In 2008 we managed to get the children's school to set up an environmental committee which falls under the Parents Association and we drew up an Environmental Management Plan for the school.
+Schools are slow moving places though and extreemly conservative, so load up on patience before you start!

 The idea is to stimulate trade within your own community and it is fascinating how it challenges ones approach to money and value.
 Take a look at the CES website to find an exchange in your area (Cape Town has a large one, but they are all over the planet now).
 To look at the Lowveld Community Exchange System and to see what is available, how it all works and to register yourself (the more members we have the more benefit for everyone) go to: